portsoc/hangman-in-branches/README.md

 We just aim to create a website that has a simple layout, consistent theme and is usable on a variety of devices.
 Meanwhile, we should care about the quality of our CSS too (and maybe use some modern CSS features).

+If you have not already done so, make sure to check the Moodle resources on the topic of CSS.

 ## Implementation

 Start by creating `index.css` in the `client` folder (CSS is used to style the HTML page so it should not be in `server`).